An analytic viewpoint on the Hasse principle

-The study of relation (\ref{rel2}) for any variety $X/F$ provides a geometric approach to Conjecture~\ref{conj1} when $G$ is a rational variety, and is the topic of study of this manuscript.
+The study of relation (\ref{rel2}) provides a geometric approach to Conjecture~\ref{conj1} when $G$ is a rational variety, and is the topic of study of this manuscript.

-We remark here that $S_{\mathrm{disc}}$ is a \emph{dense} subset of $C^{\mathrm{an}}.$ Its points can be described topologically: we recall that a Berkovich analytic curve has the structure of a graph; $S_{\mathrm{disc}}$ contains all its \emph{branching points} (i.e. the \emph{type 2} points) and some of its \emph{extreme points} (i.e. some of the \emph{type 1} points).
+The set $S_{\mathrm{disc}}$ is \emph{dense} in $C^{\mathrm{an}}.$ Its points can be described topologically: we recall that a Berkovich curve has the structure of a real graph; $S_{\mathrm{disc}}$ contains all its \emph{branching points} (i.e. \emph{type 2} points) and some of its \emph{extreme points} (i.e. \emph{type 1} points).